srimanpankaj/srimanpankaj.github.io/_pages/cv.md

 - Participated in the ERC Synergy Grant: *Water Futures* meeting at KWR Water Research Institute, Netherlands.
 - Selected for the *Best Reviewer Award* by *JWRPM-ASCE*.
   *To be presented at ASCE-EWRI Congress 2025.*

-### May 2024
-- Co-authored two conference papers presented at *EWRI-2024, Milwaukee, USA*:
-  - **Paper 1**: *"Robust Booster Disinfection Scheduling Using Incomplete Mixing Water Quality Model (EPANET-IMX)"*
-  - **Paper 2**: *"Operating Water Distribution Systems for Equitable Access to Clean Water"*
-- Presented at the *Water Futures* meeting organized by the University of Athens.

-### April 2024
-- Awarded a provisional PhD degree from Technion - Israel Institute of Technology.